Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 #### common errors:

 If the Splitter module runs but no output file is generated, the input files are most likely not named in the expected manner, see above.
+Alternatively, if you are using pubmed_bulk set to "true", your input path may not be correct, e.g. lack / in the end.

 If you get this error you forgot to dowload the spaCy models when creating the conda environment (see step 1.3):
 ```bash